Egyptian pyramids

 Famous pyramids (cut-through with internal layout).

 The Egyptian pyramids are ancient masonry structures located in Egypt.
 Most were built as tombs for the pharaohs and their consorts during the Old and Middle Kingdom periods.
 At least 138 identified pyramids have been discovered in Egypt.
 Approximately 80 pyramids were built within the Kingdom of Kush, now located in the modern country of Sudan.

 The earliest known Egyptian pyramids are at Saqqara, west of Memphis.
-Step-pyramid-like structures, like Mastaba 3808 attributed to pharaoh Anedjib, may predate the Pyramid of Djoser built c. during the Third Dynasty.
+Step-pyramid-like structures, like Mastaba 3808 attributed to pharaoh Anedjib, may predate the Pyramid of Djoser built c.
+2630-2610 BC during the Third Dynasty.
 This pyramid and its surrounding complex are generally considered to be the world's oldest monumental structures constructed of dressed masonry.

 The most famous Egyptian pyramids are those found at Giza, on the outskirts of Cairo.
 Several of the Giza pyramids are counted among the largest structures ever built.
 The Pyramid of Khufu is the largest Egyptian pyramid and the last of the Seven Wonders of the Ancient World still in existence, despite being the oldest by about 2,000 years.

+Recent archeological research at Giza suggests that Fourth Dynasty pyramid construction was heavily dependent on Nile-based transport.
+Sediment cores show evidence of a Nile-connected harbor functioning along the Giza plateau during Khufu's reign.
+Researchers argue this port system helped large scale movement of limestone blocks and other materials, highlighting the importance of waterways in Old Kingdom building strategies.